lenoraporter/ember-data-notes/README.md

 }
 ```
 3. Shawn needed to fetch the data for the item's details page as well.
-- Shawn went to the `item` route `item.js`, changed the model to an async function, and update each product detail.
+- Shawn went to the `item` route `item.js`, changed the model to an async function, and updated the product detail's page to fetch data from the public api.

 Before